 Maca tincture: A tincture of maca root is a liquid extract of the medicinal properties of maca.
 Maca tincture can be taken with water, in juice or added to smoothies.

 General suggested usage is 500-3000 mg a day.
 To obtain desired results, maca needs to be taken regularly.
 It can be taken in one dose or throughout the day.

 Note: Maca is slightly energy stimulating and because of this we find that it is best taken prior to 3pm, so that nighttime sleep is not disturbed in any way.

 Safety & Side Effects

-In a small amount of women, some using plain maca root (not gelatinized) experienced stomach upset.
-Some women experience spotting or a change in their menstrual cycle when they first begin using maca.
+A small number of women experienced stomach upset when consuming plain maca root (not gelatinized).
+Additionally, some women experience spotting or a change in their menstrual cycle when they first begin using maca.
 This is normal and a sign that the body is beginning to balance the hormonal system.

 Maca Use During Pregnancy

 As a safety precaution most manufacturers state that their supplements should not be used during pregnancy.
 There have been no studies on the use of maca during pregnancy.
 Acute toxicity studies and cytotoxicity evaluations have demonstrated an absence of any evidence of potential toxicity of maca.
 The Peruvians have been consuming maca as a food for thousands of years.
 Since there have been no studies on the use of maca during pregnancy we can not state that it is proven safe to use during pregnancy.
 Please do your own research and make a personal decision on the use of maca during your pregnancy.